Treatments for sleep problems

 Sedating antidepressant drugs

-In addition there are other drugs that are usually prescribed in people who have chronic pain and these drugs may sometimes have useful effects on sleep, for example pregabalin and gabapentin.
+Drugs that are usually prescribed for chronic pain may sometimes have useful effects on sleep, for example pregabalin and gabapentin.

 Back to Sleep and arthritis